top of page

 On The Write Path: Navigating Career Crossroads

-To assist you with your career adventure, I've compiled a set of powerful journalling prompts specifically designed to guide you through the process of deciding whether to stay in your current role or seek new opportunities.
-These prompts will help you uncover insights, reflect on your values and priorities, and make an informed decision that aligns with your goals.
+To support you in this journey, I’ve compiled a set of journalling prompts designed to help you decide whether to stay in your role or seek new opportunities.
+These prompts will guide you to reflect on your values, priorities, and the direction you want for your future.

-I encourage you to set aside some quiet time for self-reflection as you consider your career options.
-Whether you're feeling stuck, overwhelmed, or simply in need of some clarity, these questions will serve as a valuable compass on your career path.
+As you consider your career options, set aside some quiet time for self-reflection.
+Whether you feel stuck, overwhelmed, or just in need of clarity, these prompts can serve as a valuable compass on your career path.

-Remember, your career decisions are a reflection of your aspirations and values, and it's essential to make choices that resonate with your true self.
-Also, there is no right or wrong way to journal - take note of whatever comes up for you.
-Have fun!
+Remember, your career choices are a reflection of your values and aspirations, and it’s essential to make decisions that align with your true self.
+There’s no right or wrong way to journal—allow yourself to note whatever thoughts or feelings come up.

 1. What initially drew you to this role, and what were your expectations when you started?